Working at Williston

 Click here to submit an inquiry

-The Williston Northampton School is an independent co-educational boarding and day school in Easthampton Massachusetts and is a culturally diverse educational community serving grades 7-12.
-We are seeking to hire a full-time Upper School Science Teacher for the 2025-26 school year.
-This position is responsible for teaching science, and this may include any combination of physics, biology, or chemistry.
-In this capacity, the Upper School Science Teacher is responsible for creating and updating plans for content, quality, and continuity of curriculum.
-This position includes two seasons of involvement with our afternoon athletics and extracurricular activities as well as student advising.
-Living on campus and working in the School’s residential life program may also be an option with this position.
-Driving a school minibus is also an expectation of this position.
+The Williston Northampton School is an independent co-educational boarding and day school in Easthampton, Massachusetts and is a culturally diverse educational community serving grades 7-12.
+We are seeking to hire a full-time Music Teacher for the 2026-27 school year.
+This position is responsible for teaching three or four daytime sections of music courses, to include some combinations of AP Music Theory, Honors Chambers singers, middle school music, and upper school music electives.
+The position also includes involvement with our afternoon athletics or arts extracurricular activities, one season of which will be the Winter Musical, as well as student advising.
+As fits the experience of the candidate, the Music Teacher will run Teller Chorus (our community chorus) and Instrumental Ensemble – with both groups meeting once per week in the evening and performing concerts once per trimester.
+Living on campus and working in the school’s residential life program may also be an option with this position.
+Driving a school minibus is an expectation of this position.

 Click here to apply